waterbear-cloud/paco/docs/started.rst

 Create a User and Role in your AWS account
 ------------------------------------------

-When you run Paco it will requrie access to your AWS account.
+When you run Paco it will require access to your AWS account.

 Paco requires access key credentials for an IAM User that has permissions to switch to an IAM Role that delegates full Administrator access.